Rahlir/realest/README.md

 The "frontend" is fairly self-intuitive.
 You can request crawl of `sreality.cz` through the web form and then browse the scraped postings.
 The postings can also be viewed in a detail view using the links in the list view.

+## Architecture Notes

+For the architecture, I have picked `scrapy` framework with deployment using [scrapyd](https://scrapyd.readthedocs.io/en/latest/overview.html) in order to be able to send crawling requests using REST API.
+For the website, I have picked `django` framework.
+For such a small application, [FastAPI](https://fastapi.tiangolo.com/) would probably be more suitable.
+However, since it was necessary to also build a simple frontend, `django` was more suitable since `FastAPI` can only build pure REST API and building a separate JavaScript frontend would be an overkill.

+Right now, no unit tests were written since the application is of a very small size.
+Nevertheless, testing architecture is prepared in place: for `realest_scrap`, testing can be done with [pytest](https://docs.pytest.org/en/7.4.x/), for `realest_site`, testing can be done with builtin test infrastructure of `django`.